 Josh Seaver, ’91, completed the Masters program in entertainment technology at the Entertainment Technology Center in Adelaide, Australia through Carnegie Mellon University.
 After spending time working at Gendai Games in Austin, TX, on GameSalad, Josh (aka Yoshi) he worked at Pixar Animation Studios as an interaction designer.
 He was a character shading and paint artist for the 2013 film Monsters University and on the UI design team for Brave in 2012.
 To see more of Josh Seaver’s work, visit joshuaseaver.com/wp

-Lizzie (Daube) Wortham, ’91, solo exhibit Like a Girl is on view at St. Catherine’s University, St. Paul in 2017. http://gallery.stkate.edu/exhibitions/like-a-girl She received a Minnesota State Arts Board Grant in 2016.
+Lizzie (Daube) Wortham, ’91, solo exhibit Like a Girl was on view at St. Catherine’s University, St. Paul in 2017. http://gallery.stkate.edu/exhibitions/like-a-girl She received a Minnesota State Arts Board Grant in 2016.
 She completed the Master of Fine Arts program in Painting at the University of Wisconsin, Madison.
 Wortham is on the design faculty at the Minneapolis College of Art & Design.
 She had a 2014 solo exhibit, “Galapagos,” at the Duluth Art Institute, Duluth MN.
 Ease was exhibited at the Gordon Commons Gallery, Madison, WI in 2013.
 She had work in two shows, “Art of Baseball, (Prize Winner)” at AZ Gallery in St Paul and “Deviant Art: Dispelling Myths” at the Northrup King Building, Gallery 332 in Minneapolis in 2014.
 To see more of Lizzie Wortham’s work, visit lizzie-wortham.com/.

 Lisa Tubach, ’90, received her MFA degree in painting from Michigan State University.
 She had a solo exhibition at the Anderson O’Brien gallery in Omaha, 2017.
 The Art-In-the-Embassies, program of the U.S. State Department, chose Tubach’s work to be displayed in the U.S. Embassy in Peru.
 Veiled: Recent Work was on display at The Arts Council of the Valley, Harrisonburg, Virginia, 2011.
 She is an Associate Professor of Art at James Madison University, in both the undergraduate and graduate programs, and is the Associate Director of the School of Art and Art History.
 She was the Media Relations representative for the Nebraska Arts Council.
 A Slow Walk Through Secrets was on view at ArtGallery, Norfolk VA, 2011.
 Blended Geographies: Paintings by Lisa Tubach was on exhibit at Underground Gallery at the Kansas City Artists Coalition, May 2005.